 - Another great idea is to add vegan scallops made from hearts of palm.

-- If you enjoy wine, serve with a glass of dry white wine.
+- If you enjoy wine, serve it with a dry white wine.

 Recipe FAQs

-Garlic is widely recognized for its ability to fight bacteria, viruses, fungi, and even parasites.
-One study found that allicin, an active component of freshly crushed garlic, had antiviral properties and was also effective against a broad range of bacteria, including multidrug-resistant strains of E.
+Garlic fights bacteria, viruses, fungi, and parasites.
+One study found that allicin, an active component of freshly crushed garlic, had antiviral properties and was effective against many bacteria, including multi-drug-resistant strains of E.

 Wholegrain pasta is lower in calories and contributes more vitamins and minerals than the white, refined equivalent, making it a healthier choice.

-t Provides Energy.
 Whole-grain pasta is a carbohydrate-rich food. ...It's Rich in Vitamins.
-Whole-grain pasta is high in B vitamins, like niacin (vitamin B3) and thiamin (vitamin B1), per the USDA. ...It's High in Fiber.
+According to the USDA, whole-grain pasta is high in B vitamins, like niacin (vitamin B3) and thiamin (vitamin B1). ...It's High in Fiber.
 Whole grains are high in dietary fiber, which promotes digestive health.

 Tips